Skip to content

 As a first step, you need to add your AI Application in PAIG and we will use that application to integrate PAIG.
 If you already added the Application to the PAIG, then you can skip this step.

-How to download Application Config
+How to add AI Application

 Using Google Colab Notebook